StabbyCutyou/rapp/README.md

 Currently, Rapp comes with 1 predefined rake task, which is "console".
 This will boot up irb while loading your {app_name}.rb, which will load the rest of your app.
 This is aliased to "c" for convenience.

+### Specs

+Optionally you can generate specs for your app to test the underpinnings of what Rapp has created.
+You can do this by specifying the ```--specs``` or ```-s``` flags on the command line.

+These specs aim to not be in the way of you writing your own specs, and so the spec_helper is sparse, and the generated specs attempt to not include a test for {app_name}, but rather {app_name}_base, so that you can do any {app_name} specific testing in that file yourself.

+Mainly, these are here to help you make changes to a Rapp project once it's been generated if you so need, being able to verify that the core behaviors still function.

 ## Roadmap

 At the moment, this gem serves to fit a need that I found myself having and figured others might be as well.
 To that end, my main goals are to provide a simple, stable core ruby app intended to be run as a simple cli program, daemonized process, or otherwise.
 Currently, my primary roadmap for development is:

-1. Generate specs for the users application
+1. Generate increased / improved specs for the users application
+2. General code cleanup.
+Much of the code is prototypical and is not as DRY as it could be (ex: the builder class)
-2. Test ease of use integrating Chore / Sidekiq like job systems
+3. Test ease of use integrating Chore / Sidekiq like job systems

 ## Contributing